International ConnectionsOn this page

 Q. Are there rail connections to Bhutan?

-Currently [1/05] there are no railways at all in Bhutan.
-However, recently a proposal has been floated to link Bhutan's border towns with three railheads in Assam and two in West Bengal.
-In this proposal, the following cross-border lines would be constructed:
+Currently (07/2020) there are no railways at all in Bhutan.
+However, proposals have been repeatedly floated to link Bhutan's border towns with three railheads in Assam and two in West Bengal.
+In February 2020, a MoU to link Mujnai in India and Nyoenpaling in Bhutan was signed (This is possibly a revision of the original Hashimara - Phuentsholing link discussed in 2015.)
+In a 2015 proposal, the following cross-border lines were to be constructed:

 - Banarhat, West Bengal -- Samchi (Samtse) (16km)

 - Hashimara, West Bengal -- Phuentsholing (18km), with a possible extension to Pasakha

 - Kokrajhar, Assam -- Gelekphu (70km)

 - Rangia, Assam -- Sandrup Jonghkar via Darranga (60km)